Praisebuka/weatherApp/README.md

 # For questions or contributions
 [Reach out to me on Linkedin](https://www.linkedin.com/in/praisebuka) or [Twitter](https://twitter.com/PraiseEbuka1) or visit my Github profile for more details.

 Thanks
+Best Regards.